Group conferences and streams

 On/off flag for camera and microphone is now ignored by SIP/H.323 endpoints when connecting to a conference to improve compatibility with smart meeting mode.

-10. Enable UDP Multicast mode; to learn more about this mode, check the extension description.
-This will enable you to increase the number of conference participants (up to 1600 in role-based conference modes).
-In this case, there will be no dependence on the number of podiums.
-For example, you can create a moderated role-based conference or smart meeting for up to 1600 participants and 36 podiums for speakers.
-However, there will be multiple restrictions described below.
+3. If necessary, enable UDP Multicast mode, more details on this mode are provided in the description of extensions.
+This feature will allow you to increase the number of speakers regardless of the number of podiums.
+For example, you can create a moderated role-based conference or smart meeting for 2000 participants and 36 podiums for speakers.
+However, there are many limitations listed below.

 If UDP Multicast mode is enabled while you are trying to connect to the conference using third-party protocols (WebRTC, RTSP, SIP, H.323, etc), video conference recording and streaming will be unavailable.